rahul0923/veggie-recipe-app-clean/docs/PROJECT-JOURNAL.md

 ## Development Journal

+### 2025-05-16: Refactored code
+- To properly decouple the UI and business logic.
+- Keeping React Native in mind.
+- Since we want to create a react Native App also and want to ensure we can share business logic part of the web app.

+#### Test the Changes
+After making these changes:

+- Check if the app loads correctly
+- Test the filtering functionality
+- Ensure URL parameters work
+- Test navigating to recipe detail and back

 ### 2025-05-15: Initial Setup and Project Structure
 - Created project with Vite and React
 - Set up folder structure for components, layouts, and CSS